jiahecui/SenAOReFoc/README.md

 # Getting started

+After installing the software, please run SenAOReFoc in **debug mode** and perform functionality tests according to the procedure given in the `Software functionality tests` section.

 Before running SenAOReFoc on the microscope system in **standard mode** or modifying the software scripts, please first read the `Notes for development` section at the bottom of this document and follow